-Pratt in Venice will inaugurate its celebrations in honor of the 35th year of the program with the exhibition, Infinite Jest.
+Pratt in Venice inaugurated its celebrations in honor of the 35th year of the program with the exhibition, Infinite Jest.

-Infinite Jest features the work of Pratt in Venice alumnae Monique Rollins, Hahn Hyewon, and painting faculty Michael Brennan.
-The exhibition has been curated by Martina Cavallarin.
-All three artists have responded to the particular environment of Venice, experienced during their time participating in the Pratt in Venice program, in their work.
+Infinite Jest featured the work of Pratt in Venice alumnae Monique Rollins, Hahn Hyewon, and painting faculty Michael Brennan.
+The exhibition was curated by Venetian art critic and curator Martina Cavallarin.
+All three artists responded to the particular environment of Venice, experienced during their time participating in the Pratt in Venice program, in their work.

 Michael Brennan is a Brooklyn-based abstract painter.
 He is represented by Minus Space, and has worked with Lucas Schoormans, Anthony Meier Fine Art, Yoshii Gallery, and Thatcher Projects.
 He has exhibited internationally in cities including Brussels, Cologne, Mexico City, Paris, Shanghai, and Sydney.
 Brennan's group exhibitions include at MoMA PS1, CCNOA, and Industry City.
 His work in in the collections of the National Gallery of Art, the Baltimore Museum of Art, and the San José Museum of Art, as well as General Dynamics, American Express, and other private collections.
 His work has been reviewed in the New York Times, Art in America, and the Philadelphia Inquirer.
 He has written numerous reviews for Artnet (Painters Journal), The Brooklyn Rail, as well as catalogue essays.
 He earned a BA in Classics from the University of Florida; a MFA in Painting, and a MS in Theory, Criticism and History of Art from Pratt Institute in 1992.
 He has been teaching at Pratt Institute since 1998, and is currently Adjunct Associate Professor and Graduate Painting Coordinator.
 He has also taught at Hunter College, Cooper Union, and SVA.
 He has been a faculty member of Pratt in Venice since 2018.